ramosn17/APA/README.md

 1. Review the columns in the datafile by attaching the .columns attribute to the end    of
    the variable 'crime_data.'
 Print this attribute and label the action "Crime
     Dataset Columns."

-1. Integrate the .info attribute to the end of 'crime_data' to generate a summary of the datafile.
-This is useful as a quality assurance measure to ensure all of your
-   information was succesfully imported.
-Print this action and the label "Crime Dataset Summary"

 1. To view the dataset with actual values, print the following attribute: print(crime_data.head(5))